-In this guide, you will learn, step by step, how to start or transform your blog into an authority website that can generate thousands or even hundreds of thousands of dollars in profits every month.
+In this guide, you will learn, step by step, how to transform your blog into an authority website that can generate thousands or even hundreds of thousands of dollars in profits every month.

 On top of that, you will be able to sell your authority website for at least 30X or even 40X of your monthly profits. 👌

 So it’s obvious that an authority website can make a lot of money for you if it’s done right.